RaffyRod/Cypress-API-Testing/README.md

 # Cypress-API-Testing
-API testing using the Cypress Framewor
+API testing using the Cypress Framework